De-Alchmst/ptts/README.md

 # Plain Text Typesetting System

-by Ðe-Alchmst
+A nice way to format text to be shown inside terminal / with monospace font.

-t
+Both more clasicall and vi-based keybindings are supported in the tui.
-Currently only small subset of standard is implemented in ruby.
+Metadata can be shown by pressing 'm'

-(@, b, bb, eb, i, bi, ei, u, bu, eu, blink, bblink, eblink, fg, bg, cl, bcl, setindl, bindl, indl)
+Currently under developement. `sourcecnfg`, `sourcetxt`, and `sourceall` are not implemented yet, rest should work.

-Work is being done on full crystal implementation.
+Work is being done on exporting to pdf (and possibly html).